Pokrt/dleap_tutorial/basics/no-code-introduction.md

 13. Using Services (optional)
 14. Testing of the application

-## Default Structure of Domino Leap application
+## Default structure of Domino Leap application
-By default, when you start your application design from scratch, Domino Leap generates a basic structure of one form, one page, two stages and three roles:
+By default, when you start application design from scratch, Domino Leap generates a basic structure of one form, one page, two stages and three roles:

 **Pages**
-By default the application wizzard creates Form1 which contains Page1.
+By default the application wizard creates Form1 which contains Page1.
 There are no Items yet, you start with an empty canvas:
 ![img.png](img.png)

 **Stages**
-There are two essentital stages associated to your Form1: an initial stge called Start and a final stage called Submitted.
+There are two essential stages associated to your Form1: an initial stage called Start and a final stage called Submitted.
 You can rename them if you wish.
 Further there are two Actions already present.
-At runtime they will produce buttons that move your Form among Stages.
+At runtime they will produce buttons that navigate your Form thru Stages.
 You can see one Action "Submit" that actually creates your data and one "Update" Action which keeps your data in the final stage.
 ![img_1.png](img_1.png)

 **Roles**
-There are three elementar Roles in each application associated to Form1:
+There are three elementary Roles in each application associated to Form1:
-  - **Administrator** - A developer who created the app initially gets full access via the Amainistrator role.
+  - **Administrator** - A developer who created the app initially gets full access via the Administrator role.
 By default this role gives permission to read, upadate or delete data in any Stage and the permission to modify the application itself.
   - **Initiator** - This role allows to open Form1 in Start stage - in other words it allows users to enter and submit data.
 By default, all authenticated users are assigned to this role.
-  - **Record Owner** - This role represents the user who submitted data, the creator of data record.
-By default, this role is mapped the a virtual Initiator group.
-It is a bit confusing.
+  - **Record Owner** - This role represents the user who submits the data, the creator of data record.
+By default, this role is mapped to a virtual Initiator group.
+This is a bit confusing.

 ![img_3.png](img_3.png)

 **Permissions**
 Finally there is a mapping that defines what each Role can do in each Stage in terms of CRUD operations.
 For example, only Initiator role can create new data records in stage Start.
-Operation that do not make sense in the given stage are dissabled:
+Operation that do not make sense in the given stage are disabled:
 ![img_5.png](img_5.png)

 ![img_4.png](img_4.png)